Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/messaging/README.md

 - [ehReceiveEvents.ts](./src/ehReceiveEvents.ts) - contains the code to receive messages from Event Hub.
 - [sbSendMessages.ts](./src/sbSendMessages.ts) - contains the code to send messages to Service Bus.
 - [sbReceiveMessages.ts](./src/sbReceiveMessages.ts) - contains the code to receive messages from Service Bus.
-- [wsWrapper.ts](./src/wsWrapper.ts) - contains the code to wrap WebSocket implementation in React Native.
+- [wsWrapper.ts](./src/wsWrapper.ts) - contains the code to wrap `WebSocket` implementation in React Native to set default value of its `binaryType` property to `"blob"`.

 ### Add dependencies